AliceO2Group/Monitoring/README.md

 See how it works in the example: [examples/4-RateDerivedMetric.cxx](examples/4-RateDerivedMetric.cxx).

 ### Global tags
-Global tags are added to each metric sent using given monitoring instance.
-Two tags: `hostname` and `name` (process name) are set as global by default.
+Global tags are added to each metric sent using given monitoring instance. `hostname` is set as global by default.

 You can add your own global tag by calling `addGlobalTag(std::string_view key, std::string_view value)` or `addGlobalTag(tags::Key, tags::Value)`.